 If you receive a request for personal or personally identifiable information or records containing such information, or if a federal immigration enforcement officer gives you a warrant or subpoena seeking such records or information, you should take steps to ensure that you have authority to provide access to the specified records or information.
 If necessary, confirm the authority you do have by consulting with your Supervisor, and/or the office of the Vice President in charge of your division.
-Ask the officer for their name, identification number and agency affiliation; ask for a copy of any warrant or subpoena presented, inform the officer that you are not obstructing their process but need to contact the designated campus official for assistance and then contact that individual.
-If this individual cannot be reached, you may also contact University Counsel and/or UPD.
+Ask the officer for his or her name, identification number and agency affiliation; ask for a copy of any warrant or subpoena presented, inform the officer that you are not obstructing their process but need to contact University Counsel or UPD for assistance, and contact University Counsel and/or UPD.

-10. Does it make a difference if a student is an international student?
+9. Does it make a difference if a student is an international student?

 International students and scholars are subject to different requirements.
 Universities are required to exchange data with federal immigration agencies on the status of international students on F-1, J-1 or M visas through use of a government database named "SEVIS," which is part of the Student and Exchange Visitor Program (SEVP).
-In addition, certain information about these students is required to be retained and produced by CSU upon request from DHS and ICE.
+In addition, certain information about those students is required to be retained and produced by CSU upon request from DHS and ICE.